Skip to Content

 Method

-2. Pat the pork dry with a paper towel.
-Evenly salt all sides of the pork.
+2. Pat the pork completely dry with paper towels and season all over with the salt.

-3. Heat the oil in a large (oven proof) dutch oven set over high heat.
-Brown the pork shoulder roast until brown on all sides, about 4 minutes each side.
+3. Heat the olive oil in a large Dutch oven over high heat.
+Once the oil is glistening, sear the pork shoulder on all sides until well browned, about 4 minutes per side.
+Transfer to a plate.

 Nutrition Info